 This institution is an equal opportunity provider.

-Parents, adult relatives, volunteers and invited guests visiting a school during the school day must register at the school’s office upon arrival, must comply with any safety procedures and directives indicated by the principal, and must not engage in any activity or behavior which is disruptive to the educational process.
+Parents/Caregivers, emergency contacts listed in Skyward, volunteers and invited guests visiting a school during the school day must register at the school’s office upon arrival, must comply with any safety procedures and directives indicated by the principal, and must not engage in any activity or behavior which is disruptive to the educational process.
 Additional information and requirements related to visitors at school are in Regulation 4311 and Procedure 4311P.